vverbani/on-hold/README.md

 # Transform Spread Sheets

 Map out only useful information for On-Hold Support Clients to a new spreadsheet.
-Ues the new spreadsheet to manage on-hold Zendesk/Jira tickets to minimize Americas client churn risk - from a Support/Consulting perspective.
+Use the new spreadsheet to manage on-hold Zendesk/Jira tickets to minimize Americas client churn risk - from a Support/Consulting perspective.

 ### Before